 Your organisation will need to speak to its current insurance provider to determine if they will provide insurance against liability for child sexual abuse.
 If they do not provide this type of cover, your organisation may need to seek other insurance providers.

 Discuss with your insurance provider the level of insurance required, however it must meet the following minimum standards:

-- insurance obtained on an 'occurence' basis, however it may be acceptable to insure on a 'claims made' basis if it is maintained for a period following the end of the contract
+- insurance obtained on an 'occurrence' basis, however it may be acceptable to insure on a 'claims made' basis if it is maintained for a period following the end of the contract

-- minimum insured amount of $5 million per claim (or $10 million in the case of insurance for a monetary aggregated amount) unless the funding department determines a higher level is required.
+- minimum insured amount of $5 million per claim (or $10 million in the case of insurance for a monetary aggregated amount) unless the funding department or agency determines a higher level is required.

 If you are funded via another Victorian Government department or Court Services Victoria, please contact that agency for further information on how the requirements might affect your organisation.

 The below information is for organisations with a funding relationship with the Department of Justice and Community Safety.